Other Plan Information

 Also note that the BayCarePlus (HMO) plan’s Evidence of Coverage book describes our grievance, coverage determination (including exceptions) and appeals processes.

 At any time during the grievance or appeal process, you may authorize a representative to assist you in the process.
 We must receive an authorization, in writing, from you to designate a representative.
 You can contact our Customer Service Department for additional information about designating a representative.
-Click here for the form to appoint a representative to act on your behalf.
+View the form toto act on your behalf.

-You may print, complete and mail the form to the address located on the Contact Us page.
-The Medicare prescription drug coverage determination form should be mailed to the address located at the end of the form.
+You may also print, complete and mail the form to the address located on the Contact Us page.

 - Secure Online Form – Request for Medicare Prescription Drug Coverage Determination Form